Mr. Arkadin: Cast

-Additionally, Welles himself dubbed several vocal parts (including Mischa Auer's lines), and actress Billie Whitelaw dubbed Paola Mori's dialogue to cover her thick Italian accent.
+Additionally, Welles dubbed several vocal parts (including Mischa Auer and Frederic O'Brady's lines), and actress Billie Whitelaw dubbed Paola Mori's dialogue to cover her thick Italian accent.

 Production

 The story was based on several episodes of the radio series The Lives of Harry Lime, which in turn was based on the character that Welles portrayed in The Third Man.
-The main inspiration for the plot was the episode entitled "Man of Mystery," though some elements may have been lifted from an episode of the radio show Ellery Queen entitled "The Case of the Number Thirty-One," chiefly the similar-sounding name George Arkaris, the mysterious birthplace, the French Riviera property and the Spanish castle.
+The main inspiration for the plot was the episode entitled "Man of Mystery," though some elements may have been lifted from an episode of the radio show Ellery Queen entitled "The Case of the Number Thirty-One," chiefly the similar-sounding name George Arkaris, the mysterious birthplace, the French Riviera property, and the Spanish castle.
 Most of the other key elements for Arkadin's character come from a real-life arms dealer, Basil Zaharoff.